-- This column reports Company matching contributions to our named executive officers under our 401(k) plan for Messrs.
-O'Donnell, Qutub and Marra and Ms. Bender, the National Pension Scheme and International Savings Plan for Mr. Curtis, and the RenaissanceRe Syndicate Management Plan for Mr. Branagan. - (2) This column reports the value of premiums paid on behalf of our named executive officers with respect to life insurance coverage.
-The death benefit under the life insurance coverage is equal to four times the named executive officer's annual salary up to a maximum of \$2.0 million for Bermuda-based employees, ten times the named executive officer's annual salary for U.K.-based employees and up to a maximum of \$750,000 for U.S.-based employees. - Personal travel includes: (a) costs for personal commercial travel for Mr. O'Donnell and Ms. Bender and their immediate family members during 2023, (b) personal use of the corporate aircraft by Messrs.
-O'Donnell, Qutub, Curtis and Marra, and Ms. Bender and associated ground transportation, and (c) costs of flights, ground transportation and hotel stays for executive physicals for Mr. Qutub and Ms. Bender.
+- (1) This column reports Company matching contributions to our named executive officers under our 401(k) plan for Messrs.
+O'Donnell, Qutub and Marra and Ms. Bender, and the National Pension Scheme and International Savings Plan for Mr. Curtis. - This column reports the value of premiums paid on behalf of our named executive officers with respect to life insurance coverage.
+The death benefit under the life insurance coverage is up to a maximum of \$2.0 million for Bermuda-based employees and up to a maximum of \$750,000 for U.S.-based employees. - Personal travel includes: (a) costs for personal commercial travel for Mr. O'Donnell and Ms. Bender and their immediate family members during 2024, (b) personal use of the corporate aircraft by each named executive officer and associated ground transportation, (c) costs of flights, ground transportation and hotel stays for executive physicals for Mr. O'Donnell, Mr. Qutub and Ms. Bender, and (d) certain spousal travel expenses for business related purposes for Mr. O'Donnell and Mr. Marra.
 The cost of personal commercial travel is an allowance paid in accordance with Company policy.
-The cost of hotels and certain ground transportation is reimbursed directly to the named executive officer.
+The cost of hotels and certain transportation is reimbursed directly to the named executive officer, as applicable.
 The aggregate incremental cost of the use of the corporate aircraft is calculated as the fully loaded variable rate of such aircraft.
-For certain named executive officers, the cost of the use of the corporate aircraft increased in 2023 compared to 2022; the increase was driven by increased fuel costs, and additional aircraft usage.
 The cost of ground transportation associated with personal use of the corporate aircraft represents the amount billed to the Company.
 The named executive officers may also invite family members or other guests from time to time to fly on already scheduled corporate aircraft business trips.
 There is no incremental cost to us and, therefore, there is no value included in this column for such use of the corporate aircraft by family or other guests.
 For more information on travel benefits provided to our named executive officers, please see "Other Benefits and Perquisites" above. - This column reports the value of housing benefits for Mr. O'Donnell, Mr. Qutub and Ms. Bender.
 The value for Mr. O'Donnell represents the value of the market rate lease payments on his residence, which are imputed to him as income.
 The value of Mr. Qutub's and Ms. Bender's housing allowances are reimbursed to them directly.
-For more information on housing allowances, please see "Housing Arrangements with Executive Officers" and "Other Benefits and Perquisites" above. - The amount in this column represents prepayment of the severance benefit to which Mr. Branagan was entitled pursuant to his employment agreements as a result of an amendment made in 2008 to comply with Section 457A of the Internal Revenue Code while preserving the economics agreed to in his original employment agreement.
+For more information on housing allowances, please see "Housing Arrangements with Executive Officers" and "Other Benefits and Perquisites" above. - The amounts in this column represent pre-payment of the severance benefit to which Mr. Marra is entitled pursuant to his employment agreement to comply with Section 457A of the Internal Revenue Code.
 The amount does not represent extra-contractual or additional payments not otherwise due.
-The amount is equal to a portion of the lump sum salary to which the executive would have become entitled upon a future termination of employment and the amount of any future non-compete consideration would be reduced by the prepaid amount.
-In addition, the amount was subject to clawback in the event of a future termination for cause or a violation of the restrictive covenants contained in the executive's employment agreement.
-The amount is converted into U.S. dollars at the exchange rate of 1.23 on March 31, 2023. - Mr. Branagan served as our Executive Vice President and Group Chief Risk Officer until September 1, 2023.
-The amount reported represents separation and consulting payments made to Mr. Branagan pursuant to his employment agreement, separation agreement and consulting agreement, as follows: (i) \$290,675 in cash severance; (ii) a pro rata target annual bonus (at target) based on the number of days elapsed in the year of termination through the date of his termination (\$634,466); (iii) continuation of health benefits for the executive and his covered dependents for up to 12 months (\$7,980, estimated value based on the premiums applicable to Mr. Branagan as of his termination date); and (iv) \$82,927 of consulting payments.
-Please see "Potential Payments Upon Termination or Change in Control" below for a detailed discussion of Mr. Branagan's severance payments. - (7) Other benefits include a driver for local commuting by taxi in Bermuda for Mr. O'Donnell, fees associated with an executive physical for Mr. Qutub, tax planning expenses for Messrs.
-O'Donnell, Qutub, Curtis and Marra, and Ms. Bender, club dues for Mr. O'Donnell and Ms. Bender, and Company matching on charitable donations for Messrs.
-O'Donnell, Qutub and Curtis.
+The amount is equal to a portion of the lump sum salary to which the executive would become entitled upon a future termination of employment and the amount of any future non-compete consideration would be reduced by the prepaid amount.
+In addition, the amount is subject to clawback in the event of a future termination for cause or a violation of the restrictive covenants contained in the executive's employment agreement. - Other benefits include a driver for local commuting by taxi in Bermuda for Mr. O'Donnell, tax planning expenses for each named executive officer, club dues for Mr. O'Donnell and Ms. Bender, and Company matching on charitable donations for Messrs.
+O'Donnell, Qutub and Curtis and Ms. Bender.

-2023 Grants of Plan-Based Awards Table
+2024 Grants of Plan-Based Awards Table

-The following table sets forth information concerning grants of plan-based awards to the named executive officers during the calendar year ended December 31, 2023.
+The following table sets forth information concerning grants of plan-based awards to the named executive officers during the calendar year ended December 31, 2024.